 Pur Sang retains everything about the original design, down to the roller bearing crank, cylinder firing order, and leather belts.
 Though, if customers desire, the Pur Sang Bugatti can get a less-maintenance-intense plain-bearing crank and more-powerful firing order.
 But even the ‘standard’ engine is robust-enough for daily-driving.
-Bothwell drove his personal Type 35 replica 4,200 from California to New York, and all it needed was an oil change.
+Bothwell drove his personal Type 35 replica 4,200 miles from California to New York, and all it needed was an oil change.
 He even drives it on track, reports Bloomberg.

 Is this replica worth the price?

 With prices hovering around $250k, Pur Sang’s Bugattis aren’t exactly cheap.
 And some organizations, Hagerty reports, don’t consider them ‘real’ Bugattis.
 Then again, the American Bugatti Club only lets Bugattis race in its events if “3 out of 5 major components—front axle, engine, transmission, differential, and body—have original serial numbers.”
 So, even if you own a Bugatti made in France in the 30s, some might still turn their noses up at it.

 But Bothwell and Anadon see Pur Sang as a way to get younger people interested in vintage cars.
 Considering the cheapest pre-war cars cost millions, $250k is a bargain.
 And even people who own Bugattis of that vintage drive Pur Sangs: Jay Leno owns two.